Collation Guidelines

 2. Related characters in the same script are in a peculiar order.
 For example, if the Slovak tailoring omits ƀ, then it would show up as after z.

-You can see what the UCA currently does with a given script by looking at the charts at Unicode Collation Charts, or at the UCA in ICU-style rules.
+You can see what the UCA currently does with a given script by looking at the charts at Unicode Collation Charts.
 For example, suppose that U+0D89 SINHALA LETTER IYANNA and U+0D8A SINHALA LETTER IIYANNA needed to come after U+0D96 SINHALA LETTER AUYANNA, in primary order, and that otherwise DUCET was ok.
 Then you would give the following rules:

 < ඉ # U+0D89 SINHALA LETTER IYANNA